RFogarty1/kaggle-house-price/README.md

 **eda** - "Exploratory Data Analysis".
 Mainly focused on mutual information between features and the target.

-**model** - Notesbooks showing effects of changing features and hyperparamters on random forest/XGBoost trees performances
+**model** - Notebooks showing effects of changing features and hyperparamters on random forest/XGBoost trees performances

-**submission** - Contains a single notebook which writies
+**submission** - Contains a single notebook which writes a file which can be submitted to Kaggle

 # Setup